-One of the most important treatment methods of Chinese medicine is body acupuncture, a regulation therapy.
+One of the most important treatment methods of Chinese medicine is the Traditional Acupuncture, which is a regulation therapy.
 Acupuncture is based on the doctrine of the meridians.
-According to the perception of Chinese medicine, “Qi” is flowing in these meridians.
+According to the perception of Traditional Chinese Medicine, “Qi” is flowing in these meridians.

 Around 360 acupuncture points are located directly on the meridians.
 However, there are about 1500 more acupuncture points, known as the extra points.